Stanko/letters-from-sarajevo/_en/letter-one.md

 blockOne:
   image: /public/img/letter-01/01.png
-  alt: Man drags canisters with water, while daydreaming about a pint of beer.
+  alt: Man carries canisters with water, while daydreaming about a pint of beer.
   text: There is no water.
-We have to drag it across town.
+We have to carry it across town.

 blockTwo:
   image: /public/img/letter-01/02.png
   alt: Mouse runs into a mouse hole and drags a man who is holding to it's tail.
-  text: The bombs are still falling.
-We perfected our runaway methods.
+  text: The shells are still falling.
+We perfected our rescue techniques.

 blockThree:
   image: /public/img/letter-01/03.png